SvenLameir/docker-cleanup/README.md

 ## Logging

-The script uses Python's built-in logging module.
+The container uses Python's built-in logging module.
 All actions, including Docker command output, are logged to the console with timestamps and log levels.

 ## License
 MIT